Dasharo/docs/docs/unified/novacustom/recovery.md

 ### BIOS recovery

 Follow the [Initial deployment](initial-deployment.md#initial-installation) section to perform the external flash.
-When running the flashrom commands use a backup file you've prepared previously, like `bios_backup.rom`.
+When running the flashrom commands, use a backup file you've prepared previously, like `bios_backup.rom`.

 ### EC firmware recovery